After outrage over Taylor Swift tickets, reform has been slow across the US

 After 10 months, Swift's U.S. tour is finished, but so are most of the meaningful reforms consumer advocates and industry groups had hoped to pass this year.
 A proposal has so far failed to advance in the U.S. Senate.
 Legislation in Colorado was vetoed by the Democratic governor at the urging of some consumer groups.

-In California, home to iconic recording studios like Capitol Records and influential clubs like the Whiskey A Go Go and Hollywood Bowl, what started as a robust array of legislation has been watered down to a single bill banning hidden fees, something New York and Connecticut have done and most major industry players have already committed to do on their own.
+And in California, home to iconic recording studios like Capitol Records and influential clubs like the Whiskey A Go Go and Hollywood Bowl, none of the ticketing proposals will pass this year in the aftermath of an intense lobbying campaign by both industry and consumer groups.

-“That’s it?
-That’s all that California, the leading state in the nation on so many consumer protection issues, that’s all we’re going to do?” said Robert Herrell, executive director of the Consumer Federation of California.
-“That’s an embarrassment.
-It’s not enough.”
+“We should do so much better than this,” said Robert Herrell, executive director of the Consumer Federation of California.

 The slow progress over changing how tickets should be sold and resold highlights not just the strength of industry opposition, but the regulatory difficulties in a market upended by technology.
 Gone are the days of standing in line at a box office to find out what seats were available and how much they cost.